- 6 Steps to Roll Out AI in Your CompanySeptember 16, 2018

 - By Franki Chamaki

 Don’t start your AI project off on the wrong foot.

 Just like you wouldn’t throw a new hire on the floor without providing them with orientation and training, AI needs to be trained on business rules, policies, and procedures.
-A well-honed AI will inevitably serve your customer’s needs, but things will continue to change throughout the project cycle.
+A well-honed AI will inevitably serve your customer’s needs but things will continue to change throughout the project cycle.

 Onboarding AI in any facet of business operations

 With design thinking in place, algorithm development of AI applications is tested and validated before its customer interactions are refined.
-We learned this lesson while implementing HIVERY’s Vending Analytics and Promotional Effectiveness Calendar tool and our Category Management application.
+We learned this lesson when implementing HIVERY’s Vending Analytics and Promotional Effectiveness Calendar tool and our Category Management application.
 All AI applications are done in an iterative fashion.

-1. Define your business KPIs.
+1. Define your business KPIs

-2. Determine data sets that quantify goals.
+2. Determine data sets that quantify goals

+After you develop a clear definition of your goals, you must determine what data sets should be analyzed to evaluate your progress towards these goals.
 Computer software requires business rules.
 While your AI doesn’t need to know a dress code or how to clock in (unless it’s being used as an employee onboarding platform), it definitely needs to understand the data that has to be looked at.

-3. Develop a capable algorithm.
+3. Develop a capable algorithm